 As you look at different plans, ask these questions:

 If you're helping someone enroll who is on a budget or a fixed income, you may want to consider a Medicare Advantage plan.
 Medicare Advantage plans typically include drug coverage and fixed copayments which can help you estimate monthly costs.
-CarePlus offers Medicare Advantage benefit plans.
+CarePlus offers Medicare Advantage plans.

 Find out which drugs the person you're helping takes, including generic and brand names, the dosage, how often each one is taken, and how their prescriptions are filled.
-Make a list so you can identify any cost saving opportunities as you determine which plan is best based on the person's financial needs.
+Make a list so you can identify any cost-saving opportunities as you determine which plan is right based on the person's financial needs.

 Will the person you're helping to enroll in a Medicare Advantage plan agree to choose a primary care physician (PCP) from a network of Medicare-approved providers?
 A CarePlus Medicare Advantage plan could be a good fit.

 Make sure the person you're helping doesn't already have prescription drug coverage as good as Medicare through a former employer or other health insurance plan; otherwise the Medicare beneficiary may automatically forfeit that other coverage if the person enrolls in a Medicare Advantage plan.
 Ask about any current monthly plan premium and if anyone, such as a former employer or Medicaid, helps with paying part of the premium.